 - Be informed about course policies provided in the syllabus and the policies of the Student Code of Conduct.

-- Be an active participant, take notes and ask appropriate questions, since students’ involvement in class will benefit them and other students.
+- Be an active participant, take notes and ask appropriate questions.
+Students’ involvement in class will benefit them and other students.

-- Treat them and fellow students with courtesy, tolerance and respect and refrain from behaviors that may distract others, since all students deserve a positive learning environment.
+- Treat them and fellow students with courtesy, tolerance and respect and refrain from behaviors that may distract others.
+All students deserve a positive learning environment.

 - Cultivate effective study strategies and use study time wisely.